 Establishing a scheduled time each week for assessment, especially in small programs with "one-room" centers, is critical to student success.
-For assessments to be valid and provide accurate information on a student's career pathway plan, they must be proctored in a quiet, calm environment when a student is prepared to take the assessment.
+For assessments to be valid and provide accurate information on a student's College and Career Pathway Plan, they must be proctored in a quiet, calm environment when a student is prepared to take the assessment.
 In addition, a scheduled assessment process will increase efficiency and ensure appropriate administration and protocols of required assessments.